ankitkumarsharma/React-Js-Start-New-Journey/README.md

 - <b>App 9 > Basic Accordian </b> <br/>
 In this lession, we learned how we can create basic accordian in React JS.

+- <b>App 10 > useReducer Hooks </b> <br/>
+In this lession , we learned how we can use useReducer Hooks rather then useState Hooks in React JS.
+I created CRUD with both for differenciate.

+- <b>App 11 > More Hooks Learning </b> <br/>
+In this lession , we learned multiple hooks examples like useContext, useReducer, useEffects and more.
+    - <b>useContext </b> : We learned how we can use useContext Hooks.